The Commission undertakes research and provides advice to influence policies that:

 How we evaluate our performance

-We have a performance evaluation framework that is detailed in our Statement of Intent and Statement of Performance Expectations, and reported against in our Annual Reports, inquiry and research evaluation reports.
+We have a performance evaluation framework that is detailed in our Statement of intent and Statement of performance expectations, and reported against in our Annual report, inquiry and research evaluation reports.
 See our:

 Learning from external feedback

 Our inquiry and research outputs are subject to a rigorous independent evaluation to ensure that our work is robust, relevant, clear and of value.
 We evaluate our performance using three primary mechanisms:

 This transparency statement explains how the Commission collects, uses and shares information gathered about members of the public or other entities (directly or indirectly) in accordance with the Information Gathering Model Standards.